For students, I can:

 Anti-bribery and Corruption Laws: an International Guide.
 CMS.
 August 2011.

-This LibGuide is based extensively on the Anti-Bribery Law in International Business LibGuide by Andrew Winston, University of Richmond Law School Library, and the Corruption in International Transactions Resources LibGuide by Kristin McCarthy and Barry Stearns, New England Law Boston.
+This LibGuide is based extensively on the Anti-Bribery Law in International Business LibGuide by Andrew Winston, University of Richmond Law School Library.

 Search IT is the WSU Libraries shared resource discovery service.
 With Search IT patrons can use a single search box to find journals, books, articles, media, and digitized collections.
 They can also access some 9 million titles and 26 million resources from 36 other higher education institutions.